stormasm/ioxnotes/Readme.md

 ```
 * show namespaces;

-There should be no namespaces at this moment in time, proving to you that you are starting with a clean slate :)
+There should be no namespaces at this moment in time, proving to you that you are starting with a clean slate :smile:

 Write the data out to Iox